wisdom2012904/alx-pre_course/README.md

-My first readme

-Third line was added  over GitHub interface through GitHub.com
+This line was added  over GitHub interface through GitHub.com